-In contrast, Mailchimp offer a ‘Free’ plan for as long as you want it…but, it is very restrictive as to the features available, so you won’t get a true feel for what’s on offer inside the paid plans.
+Mailchimp’s free plan runs for as long as you want it…but it is very restrictive as to the features available, so you won’t get a true feel for what’s on offer inside the paid plans.

 Who Might AWeber Be Best For?